-6. Attendance
+Attendance

 Regular attendance at school is required by law, and Etonbury takes attendance very seriously.
-There is a register taken twice daily and at the start of each lesson, and disciplinary action will be taken against any pupils who are discovered to be truanting or are repeatedly late.
+There is a register taken twice daily and at the start of each lesson (secondary school), disciplinary action will be taken against any pupils who are discovered to be truanting or are repeatedly late.
 Parents or carers will be contacted to discuss possible reasons and school support systems that could help.
 More information can be found in the school's attendance policy.
+Students are late for school as of 8:30 for years 5&6 and 8:40 for years 7-12 we would advise getting to school at least 10 minutes before where staff open the gate at 8:15 for year 5&6 and 8:20 for years 7-12

-7. Uniform and appearance
+Uniform and appearance